mike4roofs/dotfiles/README.md

 http://dotfiles.github.io/

-This project aspire to be a "framework" for managing dotfiles.
+This project aspire to be a "framework" for managing my personal dotfiles.

-This project is eavily inspired by the [Ben Alman](https://github.com/cowboy/dotfiles) dotfiles ( which I found awesome! ).
+This project is heavily inspired by the [Ben Alman](https://github.com/cowboy/dotfiles) dotfiles ( which I found awesome! ).

 ## What, exactly, does the "dotfiles" command do?